kprav/Android_SimpleTodo/README.md

 * The items are persisted and retrieved on app restart.

 Enhancements:
-* Trim leading and trailing spaces in the entered item, if any.
+* Ask for user confirmation before deletion on long click (using AlertDialog & DialogInterface).
 * Don't allow for blanks (empty item) to be added as new item.
-* Don't allow editing a new item and reset it to a blank.
+* Don't allow editing an existing item and reset it to a blank.
-* Ask for user confirmation before deletion on long click (using AlertDialog & DialogInterface).
+* Trim leading and trailing spaces in the entered item, if any.

 ** DEMO **